Cogebanque

-Compagnie Générale de Banque (Cogebanque), sometimes referred to as Cogebank, was a Rwandan commercial bank.
+Cogebanque (Compagnie Générale de Banque), sometimes referred to as Cogebank, was a Rwandan commercial bank.
 It was one of the commercial banks in the Republic of Rwanda, licensed by National Bank of Rwanda, the national banking regulator.
 In 2023, Cogebanque was acquired by Equity Group Holdings.

 Overview

 As of December 2014, the bank's total assets were valued in excess of US$192.2 million (RWF:134 billion), with shareholders' equity valued at US$19.65 million (RWF:13.7 billion).

 History

 Cogebanque was established in July 1999 by forty-two private Rwandan investors.
 At that time, the insurance company Compagnie Générale d'Assurance et de Reassurance, was the largest shareholder, with 34 percent ownership.
 In the beginning, the bank's emphasis was Small and Medium Enterprises (SMEs), agriculture and the service industries.

-In 2008, three new international investors paid US$6 million for a 40% ownership in the bank.
+In 2008, three new international investors paid US$6 million for a 40 percent ownership in the bank.
 The new investors included: (a) ShoreCap International (SCI) of Chicago, Illinois, United States; (b) the Belgian Investment Company for Developing Countries (BIO) and (c) AfricaInvest, an investment company based in Tunisia.
 These transactions, initiated in 2008, were concluded in early 2010.
 The original Rwandan investors maintain a 60 percent shareholding in the restructured bank.